jitiiita/system-design-cheat-sheet/README.md

 #### Choose Document Stores if:
 	- Flexible schema with complex querying
 	- JSON/BSON or XML data formats
-	- Leverage complex Indexes (multikey, geospatial, full text search etc)
+	- Leverage complex Indexes (multikey, geospatial, full-text search, etc)
 	- High performance and balanced R:W ratio
 #### Choose Column-Oriented Database if:
 	- High volume of data
 	- Extreme write speeds with relatively less velocity reads
 	- Data extractions by columns using row keys
-	- No ad-hoc query patterns, complex indices or high level of aggregations
+	- No ad-hoc query patterns, complex indices, or high levels of aggregations
 #### Choose Graph Database if:
 	- Applications requiring traversal between data points
-	- Ability to store properties of each data point as well as relationship between them
+	- Ability to store properties of each data point as well as the relationship between them
 	- Complex queries to determine relationships between data points
 	- Need to detect patterns between data points